All Products

 Step 2: Create subscriptions on the subscriber

-The subscriber, such as Debezium, Flink, or another PostgreSQL instance, must establish a separate subscription for each node that has a replication slot (the primary CN and all DNs).
-This is necessary to receive a complete stream of data changes.
+The subscriber—Debezium, Flink, or another PostgreSQL instance—must create a separate subscription for each node that has a replication slot: the primary CN and every DN.
+Each subscription connects to one node and consumes its change stream independently.

 {